Mermade/widdershins/README.md

 Widdershins passes these variables to the callback function:
 - `templateName`: The name of the template, such as `main`.
 - `stage`: Whether Widdershins is calling the callback function before (`pre`) or after (`post`) the template.
 - `data`: An object that contains the data that Widdershins is processing.
-You can mutate the `data` object in any way you see fit, as long as you `return` it.
+You can mutate the `data` object in any way you see fit, but the function must return it whether it changes it or not.
 Content that you put in the `data.append` property is appended to the current output stream.

 For example, this JavaScript code prints the name of the template and the processing stage in the output Markdown:
 ```javascript